pinot-contrib/pinot-docs/developers/advanced/advanced-pinot-setup.md

 ...
 ```

-When set to `true`, Pinot creates an inverted index for the columns that you specify in the `invertedIndexColumns` list in the table configuration.
-If `false`, no inverted index is created.

 When you update this setting in your table configuration, you must [reload the table segment](../../basics/data-import/segment-reload.md) to apply the inverted index to all existing segments.

-{% hint style="info" %}
-All other index types are created during the segment generation by default, and that is the preferred thing to do.
-However, since this is not the default for inverted indexes, this setting enables you to also create them at segment generation time.

-Waiting to build indexes until load time increases the startup time and takes up resources with every new segment push, which increases the time for other operations such as rebalance.
-{% endhint %}

 ### Streaming Table Creation